c0m0t3/GoTdle/README.md

 - Shows a table of all users
 - contains the user's name, rank, created at, current streak, longest streak and scores in each mode.
 - can be sorted by all columns by clicking on the column name and will be indicated by an arrow.
+- The user can search for a user by username.

 ## Profile